CANDO

 • Do not share personal data without consent unless legally required

-• Retain data only for as long as necessary
+• Only keep information for as long as needed

 • Respect individuals’ rights to access or request deletion of their data

-If you have any questions regarding your personal data, please contact us directly.
+If you have any questions about how your information is stored or used, please contact us directly.

-Neurodiverse West Wales is founded on principles of respect, dignity, and inclusion.
+CANDO is founded on respect, dignity and inclusion.

-We welcome individuals of all backgrounds, identities, and lived experiences.
+We welcome neurodivergent adults, parents, carers and families from all backgrounds and lived experiences.

 We are committed to: